mavarley/rwot7/draft-documents/Digital-Identity-for-the-Homeless.md

 ## Background

-Some of the best estimates indicate that more than 235,000 Canadians experience homelessness in any given year, and about 35,000 Canadians are homeless on a given night[14]; among them, 6,000 of those are youth between 15 and 24[3].
-According to Canadian Observatory of Homelessness[5],
+According to the World Bank[1], over a billion people cannot prove things about ourselves, leaving them unable to obtain desirable work or advanced education, open a bank account, hold title to property, or even travel.
+This is not limited to the unprivileged class in the developing countries but also people in developed world, such as Canada, who is experiencing homelessness.
+Some of the best estimates indicate that more than 235,000 Canadians experience homelessness in any given year, and about 35,000 Canadians are homeless on a given night[2]; among them, 6,000 of those are youth between 15 and 24[3].

+According to Canadian Observatory of Homelessness[4],

 > Homelessness describes the situation of an individual, family or community without stable, safe, permanent, appropriate housing, or the immediate prospect, means and ability of acquiring it.
 It is the result of systemic or societal barriers, a lack